Apple (NASDAQ:AAPL) Given a $185.00 Price Target by UBS Group Analysts

-UBS Group set a $185.00 price target on Apple (NASDAQ:AAPL – Get Rating) in a research note issued to investors on Thursday morning, Borsen Zeitung reports.
+Apple (NASDAQ:AAPL – Get Rating) received a $185.00 target price from equities researchers at UBS Group in a research note issued to investors on Wednesday, Borsen Zeitung reports.
+UBS Group’s price objective would indicate a potential upside of 21.41% from the company’s current price.

 Insider Activity at Apple

-In related news, SVP Katherine L. Adams sold 25,000 shares of the business’s stock in a transaction that occurred on Wednesday, August 3rd.
-The stock was sold at an average price of $164.77, for a total value of $4,119,250.00.
-Following the completion of the sale, the senior vice president now directly owns 427,334 shares in the company, valued at $70,411,823.18.
-The sale was disclosed in a filing with the SEC, which is available at this link.
-In related news, SVP Katherine L. Adams sold 25,000 shares of the business’s stock in a transaction that occurred on Wednesday, August 3rd.
-The stock was sold at an average price of $164.77, for a total value of $4,119,250.00.
-Following the completion of the sale, the senior vice president now directly owns 427,334 shares in the company, valued at $70,411,823.18.
-The sale was disclosed in a filing with the SEC, which is available at this link.
-Also, CFO Luca Maestri sold 96,735 shares of the business’s stock in a transaction that occurred on Wednesday, August 17th.
-The shares were sold at an average price of $174.95, for a total value of $16,923,788.25.
-Following the completion of the sale, the chief financial officer now owns 110,673 shares of the company’s stock, valued at $19,362,241.35.
+In other Apple news, CFO Luca Maestri sold 96,735 shares of the company’s stock in a transaction dated Wednesday, August 17th.
+The stock was sold at an average price of $174.95, for a total transaction of $16,923,788.25.
+Following the completion of the sale, the chief financial officer now directly owns 110,673 shares in the company, valued at $19,362,241.35.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In other news, SVP Katherine L. Adams sold 25,000 shares of the business’s stock in a transaction on Wednesday, August 3rd.
+The shares were sold at an average price of $164.77, for a total transaction of $4,119,250.00.
+Following the transaction, the senior vice president now directly owns 427,334 shares of the company’s stock, valued at $70,411,823.18.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, CFO Luca Maestri sold 96,735 shares of the business’s stock in a transaction on Wednesday, August 17th.
+The stock was sold at an average price of $174.95, for a total transaction of $16,923,788.25.
+Following the transaction, the chief financial officer now directly owns 110,673 shares in the company, valued at $19,362,241.35.
 The disclosure for this sale can be found here.
-0.06% of the stock is currently owned by corporate insiders.
+Insiders own 0.06% of the company’s stock.

 Apple Inc designs, manufactures, and markets smartphones, personal computers, tablets, wearables, and accessories worldwide.
 It also sells various related services.
 In addition, the company offers iPhone, a line of smartphones; Mac, a line of personal computers; iPad, a line of multi-purpose tablets; AirPods Max, an over-ear wireless headphone; and wearables, home, and accessories comprising AirPods, Apple TV, Apple Watch, Beats products, HomePod, and iPod touch.